-One of these motorcycle paradises is remote in more than one way from the preconceived ideas we have of Greece as we ponder postcards of whitewashed houses and night clubs in Mykonos and Santorini. ‑ is motorcycle paradise is the rugged and un-touristy Peloponnese.
+One of these motorcycle paradises is remote in more than one way from the preconceived ideas we have of Greece as we ponder postcards of whitewashed houses and nightclubs in Mykonos and Santorini.
+This motorcycle paradise is the rugged and un-touristy Peloponnese.
 We all know the many gifts of ancient Greece to Western civilisation such as democracy and philosophy.
 The contributions of the Peloponnese to ancient Greece reflect its hardy character, the Olympics with uncompromising winner takes all rules, and Sparta, a militaristic society that was above building city walls.

 Fly to Athens (BA, Aegean or Easyjet) andrent.